 How to do a full factory reset

-To do a full and proper factory reset of your Nintendo Switch, you will have to make sure that you are connected to a WiFi network.
+You must be connected to a stable Wi-Fi network to do a full and proper factory reset of your Nintendo Switch.
 If you are not connected to the internet, your Switch will continue to be registered as the active console for downloads for your Nintendo account.
 If necessary, you can use your phone as a hotspot to create an internet connection.
+Here are the steps for resetting your Nintendo Switch.

 - From the Home menu, select System Settings.